Midnight at Madame Tussaud's

-Midnight at Madame Tussaud's is a 1936 British thriller film directed by George Pearson and starring Lucille Lisle, James Carew and Charles Oliver.
-The screenplay concerns an explorer who bets his friends he can spend a night in Madame Tussaud's chamber of horrors.
+Midnight at Madame Tussaud's (also known as Midnight at the Wax Museum) is a 1936 British quota quickie thriller film directed by George Pearson and starring Lucille Lisle, James Carew and Charles Oliver.
+It was written by James S. Edwards, Kim Peacock and Roger MacDougall.

 Plot summary

 A daring explorer bets his friends he can spend a night in Madame Tussaud's chamber of horrors.
 Meanwhile, on the outside, his young female ward is in danger from an unscrupulous gang.